She just wanted to be in the show...

 - The real NF here is Sara's descent into madness over the course of Fall and Winter.
-This sequence gives us such gems as Sara's POV of the world, which is menacing in every possible aspect, a refrigerator coming to life to eat her complete with loud, startling banging sounds, a TV personality emerging from the TV as a bizarre being made of static and mocking her, and the simple, horrific image of a completely fucked up Sara walking down a sidewalk in broad daylight.
+This sequence gives us such gems as Sara's POV of the world, which is menacing in every possible aspect, a refrigerator coming to life to eat her complete with loud, startling banging sounds, a TV personality emerging from the TV as a bizarre being made of static and mocking her, and the simple, horrific image of a completely fucked up Sara walking down a sidewalk in broad daylight as people pass by so quickly they are blurred and look like ghosts.
 That last one also serves as the first image seen during the Winter segment, just to make sure you knew what the last third of the movie was about to be like.

 - Harry's infected arm.

 - "Lux Aeterna" is as creepy as it is awesome.
-More creepy, actually (except the orchestrated "Requiem for a Tower" version, which is just awesome.)
+More creepy, actually (except the orchestrated "Requiem for a Tower" version, which is just awesome).

 - Marion having a dollar bill stuffed into her mouth during the Madness Montage.
 There's something succinctly horrible about a barely-conscious woman being gruesomely violated by a stranger, for a crowd of jeering strangers, and being fed a single dollar from an anonymous, sweaty hand.
 It's a hell of an image to express how worthless her addiction has made her.